cmc333333/regulations-parser/README.md

 ## Requirements

+See requirements.txt for current versions.

 * Python (2.7)
-* lxml (3.2.0) - Used to parse out information XML from the federal register
+* lxml - Used to parse out information XML from the federal register
-* pyparsing (1.5.7) - Used to do generic parsing on the plain text
+* pyparsing - Used to do generic parsing on the plain text
-* inflection (0.1.2) - Helps determine pluralization (for terms layer)
+* inflection - Helps determine pluralization (for terms layer)
-* requests (1.2.3) - Client library for writing output to an API
+* requests - Client library for writing output to an API
-* requests_cache (0.4.4) - *Optional* - Library for caching request results
+* cachecontrol - A plugin for requests which caches results (speeds up builds)
-  (speeds up rebuilding regulations)
+* lockfile - Required by cachecontrol to allow caching to a file
-* GitPython (0.3.2.RC1) - Allows the regulation to be written as a git repo
+* GitPython - Allows the regulation to be written as a git repo
-* python-constraint (1.2) - Used to determine paragraph depth
+* python-constraint - Used to determine paragraph depth
+* click - A command-line interface library for the `eregs` command
+* coloredlogs - Pretty printing for logs
+* dagger - For dependency (between build steps) management
+* ipdb - For debugging output
+* json-delta - Displays clean diffs between JSON trees.
+Used in the `compare_to` subcommand

-If running tests:
+If running tests (See requirements_test.txt for current versions.):

-* nose (1.2.1) - A pluggable test runner
+* nose - A pluggable test runner
-* mock (1.0.1) - Makes constructing mock objects/functions easy
+* mock - Makes constructing mock objects/functions easy
-* coverage (3.6) - Reports on test coverage
+* coverage - Reports on test coverage
-* cov-core (1.7) - Needed by coverage
-* nose-cov (1.6) - Connects nose to coverage
+* nose-cov - Connects nose to coverage
+* datatree - A DSL for XML construction
+* flake8 - Linting
+* httpretty - A library to mock `requests` results

 ## API Docs